fishi0x01/vsh/README.md

 ### grep

 `grep` recursively searches the given substring in key and value pairs.
 To treat the search string as a regular-expression, add `-e` or `--regexp` to the end of the command.
+By default, both keys and values will be searched.
+If you would like to limit the search, you may add `-k` or `--keys` to the end of the command to search only a path's keys, or `-v` or `--values` to search only a path's values.
  If you are looking for copies or just trying to find the path to a certain string, this command might come in handy.

 ## Setting the vault token